stefano-bragaglia/XHAIL/README.md

 This repository also contains the configuration files for *Eclipse*, one of the most common and popular *Java* *Integrated Development Environment* (IDE).
 We recommend you to use *Eclipse* to work on **XHAIL**.
 You can download the latest version, *Luna* which already supports *Java 8*, from its official [web site](https://www.eclipse.org/downloads/).
 Once you downloaded the archive most appropriate for your machine, extract it and simply run the *Eclipse* application.
 To start working on **XHAIL**, just import the source code as a Java project.
 You might want to move the source files inside *Eclipse*'s workspace directory.

-Since **XHAIL** internally uses *ANTLR 4* to parse its language and relies on *Gradle* to handle dependencies and compilation, we recommend to add some plugins to your *Eclipse* distribution.
-*ANTLR 4 IDE* is a plugin that enables the editing and automatic compilation of *ANTLR 4* grammars within *Eclipse* (available [here](https://github.com/jknack/antlr4ide)).
 *Gradle IDE* is a plugin that supports *Gradle* directly from *Eclipse* (available [here](http://www.gradle.org/tooling)).
 *Minimalist Gradle Editor* adds an editor for *Gradle* files to your *Eclipse* distribution (available [here](http://marketplace.eclipse.org/content/minimalist-gradle-editor)).

 ### Configuring XHAIL

-**XHAIL** delegates some of the reasoning tasks it performs to an external *ASP* engine, which is therefore required to work properly.
+**XHAIL** delegates some of the reasoning tasks it performs to an external *ASP* engine, which is therefore required to make it work properly.
 The *ASP* platform that we have chosen to use is *Gringo*/*Clasp*.
 These tools in fact support many interesting features and often win *ASP* competitions.
 In particular, we aim to use the 3rd major release of *Gringo*/*Clasp* because it is the most recent version supporting *reification*, which is required by the **XHAIL** procedure.